smcthompson/ecommerce-testing-suite/README.md

 ## Original Concept

-I love the enthusiasm—your vision of a dual-purpose project series that doubles as a portfolio *and* a blog showcase is spot-on!
-We’ll tackle this in two stages: first, I’ll flesh out each of the five project phases one-by-one with detailed steps, code snippets, and setup guides to get you up and running.
-Once each phase is live, we’ll distill our notes into a blog post—announcing the project, weaving in your ZenBook Duo journey, and selling your skills to recruiters.
-It’s a brilliant loop: the projects prove your QA and dev chops, while the blog markets them with storytelling flair.
-Let’s dive into **Phase 1** now, and we’ll iterate through the rest as you complete each one.
+I originally envisioned a dual-purpose project series that would serve as both a portfolio and a blog showcase.
+From a coding perspective, I wanted to highlight my QA and dev skills.
+Seeing my capabilities for the full life-cycle of a project, from planning and design to development, testing, and deployment.
+Cataloging my journey along the way would also serve to highlight my ability to communicate technical concepts in a clear and engaging manner.

 ---